 As you can see in the second question, I taught my students that there’s not much they can do with the present perfect when their answer is positive.
 They can answer something like “Yes I have” or “I have” and move on to the past simple.

 In questions 2, 5 and 6, each number 2 represents PRECISE DETAILS about a particular experience.
 All of these additional details should be in the past simple.

-When an answer is negative, this opens up the possibility to make use of the present perfect.
-In 5, for example, the student mentioned that he’s seen some badly-damaged cars in his life but has never witnessed an accident.
+Even when your answer may be negative, the possibility to make use of the present perfect remains strong.
+In 5, for example, the student mentioned that he’s seen some badly-damaged cars in his life, despite having never witnessed an accident.

 TYPICAL ERRORS WHEN DESCRIBING LIFE EXPERIENCES WITH THE PRESENT PERFECT AND PAST SIMPLE

 Despite my best efforts to guide students with the 1-2-2-2 pattern, it is inevitable that some initial confusion may arise when choosing between the present perfect and past simple.

 Here are some of the most frequent mistakes I’ve noticed:

 1. Adding detail with the present perfect instead of the past simple